About

 Tabletop Gaming Guild Hosts

-The creative media side and co-founder of Tabletop Gaming Guild with a background in media.
-Previously worked as a producer, director, video editor, technician, and occasionally an actor for various Singapore based TV companies.
+Nathan is the creative media force and co-founder of Tabletop Gaming Guild, bringing a rich background in media production to the team.
+Before diving into the world of tabletop gaming, he worked as a producer, director, video editor, technician, and occasional actor for several Singapore-based television companies.

 Peter Bess